Morr0/scraper-js/ROADMAP.md

 - [X] New Mongodb collection every week or so.
 - [X] Deal with timeout error callbacks.
 - [X] Deal for when there exists many instances of a selector.
+- [] Validation of json format before everything else.

+- [] Intercept items such as imgs/graphs/ and heavy stuff to not load unless they are being queried.
+- [] Specify the blockage of some domains.
 - [] Proxy calls through different servers to limit rate limiting over a certain threshold.
-- [] Validation of json format before everything else.